-Directive 2002/96/EC (WEEE) and Directive 2002/95/EC (RoHS)
+Directive 2012/19/EU (WEEE- recast)24 and Directive 2002/95/EC (RoHS-recast)25

 The European Community Directive 2002/96/EC on Waste Electrical and Electronic Equipment (WEEE) together with the Directive 2002/95/EC on Restriction of the use of certain Hazardous Substances in electrical and electronic equipment (RoHS) became European Law in February 2003, setting collection, recycling and recovery targets for all types of electrical goods.
+Recently, both directives were recasted: Directive 2012/19/EU (WEEE-recast) and Directive 2002/95/EC (RoHS).
 The directives aim on reducing the environmental impact of electrical and electronic equipment also through design measures, which support disassembly and reuse.

-The WEEE applies to office imaging equipment under category 3 of Annex IA, IT and Telecommunications Equipment, stating that the rate of recovery shall be increased to a minimum of 75% by an average weight per appliances; component, material and substance reuse and recycling shall be increased to a minimum of 65 % by an average weight per appliance.
-Annex II of WEEE declares selective treatment for materials and components of waste electrical and electronic equipment in accordance with Article 6 for office imaging equipment that applies to toner cartridges, liquid and pasty, as well as colour toner.
+The WEEE-Directive applies to office imaging equipment under category 3 of Annex V, IT and Telecommunications Equipment, stating that the rate of recovery shall be increased to a minimum of 75% by an average weight per appliances; component, material and substance reuse and recycling shall be increased to a minimum of 65 % by an average weight per appliance.
+Annex VII of WEEE declares selective treatment for materials and components of waste electrical and electronic equipment in accordance with Article 8(2) for office imaging equipment that applies to toner cartridges, liquid and pasty, as well as colour toner.

-The RoHS applies to all electronic and electrical appliances (e.g. printers) well and prohibits the use of the heavy metals lead, mercury, cadmium, hexavalent chromium, and brominated flame-retardants (poly-brominated diphenylethers and poly-brominated biphenyls) in new electrical and electronic equipment placed on the market after 1 July 2006.
+The RoHS-Directive applies to all electronic and electrical appliances (e.g. printers) and prohibits the use of the heavy metals lead, mercury, cadmium, hexavalent chromium, and brominated flame-retardants (poly-brominated diphenylethers and poly-brominated biphenyls) in new electrical and electronic equipment placed on the market after 1 July 2006.